-- 4 Accountability and independence: Guiding principles of the audit committee - 6 Basic roles and responsibilities - 11 Users of the financial statements - 12 The insider's perspective: Working within a not-for-profit organization - 14 Working with the external auditors - 18 The monitoring function of the audit committee - 21 Appendix I: Selecting the external auditors - 23 Appendix II: Sample audit committee charter - 26 About Grant Thornton LLP's services to not-for-profit organizations
+- 4 Accountability and independence: Guiding principles of the audit committee - 6 Basic roles and responsibilities - 11 Users of the financial statements - 12 The insider's perspective: Working within a college or university - 14 Working with the external auditors - 18 The monitoring function of the audit committee - 21 Appendix I: Selecting the external auditors - 23 Appendix II: Sample audit committee charter - 26 About Grant Thornton LLP's services to higher education

-The not-for-profit audit committee's guide to protecting your organization's reputation
+The higher education audit committee's guide to protecting your institution's reputation

-Your organization's most valuable asset is its reputation, and that reputation must be able to withstand today's increased scrutiny.
+Your institution's most valuable asset is its reputation, and that reputation must be able to withstand today's increased scrutiny.
 As an audit committee member, you are a guardian of that precious asset.

-Audit committees exist to help the board maintain the organization's overall integrity, financial credibility and long-term viability.
+Audit committees exist to help the board of trustees maintain the institution's overall integrity, financial credibility and long-term viability.
 A sharpened focus on accountability, transparency and ERM has brought the role of the audit committee into the public eye.
-Ensuring that the organization prepares accurate financial statements, exercises responsible financial management, maintains compliance with laws and regulations, and manages operating risks effectively are critical tasks for every audit committee member.
+Ensuring that the institution prepares accurate financial statements, exercises responsible financial management, maintains compliance with laws and regulations, and manages operating risks effectively are critical tasks for every audit committee member.